yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 - The `node_modules` directories typically contained gargantuan amounts of files.
 Generating them could make up for more than 70% of the time needed to run `yarn install`.
 Even having preexisting installations wouldn't save you, as package managers still had to diff the existing `node_modules` with what it should have been.

-- Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have a lot of leeway to optimize it much further than just doing a simple file copy - and even though we could have used hardlinks or copy-on-write when possible, we would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.
+- Because the `node_modules` generation was an I/O-heavy operation, package managers didn't have a lot of leeways to optimize it much further than just doing a simple file copy - and even though we could have used hardlinks or copy-on-write when possible, we would still have needed to diff the current state of the filesystem before making a bunch of syscalls to manipulate the disk.

 - Because Node had no concept of packages, it also didn't know whether a file was _meant_ to be accessed (versus being available by the sheer virtue of hoisting).
 It was entirely possible that the code you wrote worked one day in development but broke later in production because you forgot to list one of your dependencies in your `package.json`.